-The typical asking rate per listing is in the $20's per square foot per year.
-The City Center submarket is going through a an increase in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 3% increase in rent.
+Most listings are in the $10's per square foot per year.
+The City Center region is going through a decline in rates.
+In the last 3 months, the median rate fell $6 per sqft per year.
+That's a 24% decline in rent.

 This region is fairly equally mixed residential and commercial.
-Finance and insurance are the dominant industries in this area.
+Finance and insurance are the dominant industries in this market.
 Commute by walking is the most popular way to get to work amongst City Center folk.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.